 In another trial that tested for mechanisms of action of hespertin (the gut breakdown product of hesperidin) in vitro and in vivo, hesperetin was shown to modulate production of nitric oxide, a vasodilator, in blood vessel cells.
 It was also reported to reduce inflammatory processes within the bovine aortic cells.
 These results were confirmed in the authors’ clinical study.
 They reported, “In the clinical study, when compared with placebo, hesperidin treatment increased flow-mediated dilation (10.26 ± 1.19 vs. 7.78 ± 0.76%; P = 0.02) and reduced concentrations of circulating inflammatory biomarkers (high-sensitivity C-reactive protein, serum amyloid A protein, soluble E-selectin).”

 High flavonoid citrus fruit oils can be a powerful tool and simple addition to your wellness routine.
-Young Living citrus oils are safe for ingestion and my team and I ingest lemon, lime, orange, or a yummy blend, Citrus Fresh, in our water everyday.
+High quality citrus oils are safe for ingestion and my team and I ingest lemon, lime, orange, or a yummy blend in our water everyday.
 Not only may these oils be assisting with modulating biochemical pathways in metabolism and immune health, but they could also be cleaning out toxicants from our little cells as well.

 Click here for tips on how to incorporate them into your family’s everyday routine.